cuplv/text-to-sql-wizardcoder/README.md

 ## Generate Predictions with a REST API

-Use the `generate_predict_eval.ipynb` notebook to generate predictions from a model using a local Ngrok REST API.
+Use the `gen_predictions_koboldcpp.ipynb` notebook to generate predictions from a model using a local Ngrok REST API.

 ## Evaluate the Predictions